boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

   - *Proxy settings*

-      - Sirius support three different kinds of proxy configuration SYSTEM, SIRIUS and NONE.
-If SYSTEM (default) is select Sirius uses the system wide Java proxy settings.
-If SIRIUS is selected it uses the configuration you have specified int the Settings -\> Proxy panel.
+      - Sirius supports proxy configuration.
+It can be enabled by changing the proxy configuration from NONE to SIRIUS.
+If SIRIUS is selected it uses the configuration you have specified int the Settings -\> Network panel.
 If NONE is selected Sirius ignores all proxy settings.

-      - Edit the information in the Settings -\> Proxy panel if you want to address CSI:FingerID via a proxy server.
+      - Edit the information in the Settings -\> Network panel if you want to address CSI:FingerID via a proxy server.
 Your specified configuration will be tested if you hit the save button (see Figure below).